Leestijd: 10 minuten | Dominic Dithurbide | 25 april 2022 |

 These tools help translators maintain consistent terminology throughout translations.
 Terminology managers enable a human translator to maintain consistent use of company-approved language by storing an uploaded glossary.
 This is vital to the proper translation of technical, scientific, and legal texts, which require a high degree of consistency and accuracy.

 The "live preview" lets translators see their translation before publishing, a helpful feature that can change the game for them.
-An HTML preview pane displays how a translation will appear on the website, making it easy to review the text in the user interface.
-This lowers the chances that a human translator will miss an error during editing.
-It also helps ensure high-quality translations.
+An HTML preview pane shows how a current translation will look when exported to the website.
+It makes it easy to review the text in the user interface.

 DTP is the redesign of a translated document using page layout software.
 After a translation is complete, the project goes to the DTP specialist, who will import the translated text and work on the design to mirror the original document's formatting.
 They also look at numerical formats and ensure they reflect the local currency, time, and date.